 - And in Him you have been completed.
 He who is the head of every ruler and authority,

 - in whom also you were circumcised in a circumcision done without hands, by the removal of the body of flesh in the circumcision of the Anointed,

 - having been buried with Him in baptism, in which you were also raised with Him through faith in the work of God, the One who raised Him from the dead.

-- And you – being dead in your sinful slip-ups and the uncircumcision of your flesh – He made you alive together with Him, having forgiven all our sinful slip-ups,
+- And you – being dead in your missteps(5)“missteps”.
+The Greek word used here doesn’t quite mean “sin”.
+It’s the word “παράπτωμα” (paraptóma) and carries the connotation of a “slip-up” with the strong implication – but not certainty – that it was unintentional. and the uncircumcision of your flesh – He made you alive together with Him, having forgiven all our missteps,

 - having blotted out the handwriting in the decrees against us, which was hostile to us.
-And He did – and does – remove it from our midst, having nailed it to the cross.
+And He has removed it from our midst, having nailed it to the cross.

 - And having completely disarmed the rulers and the authorities, He made a public show of them, having triumphed over(6)“having triumphed over” is one word in Greek.
 It properly refers a victor parading around to celebrate their victory, and displaying the defeated enemy as part of the procession. them by the cross.